OuterAudio is reader supported. We earn an affiliate commission if you buy through our links . Learn More.

 The JBL Charge Series is arguably one of the most popular portable Bluetooth speaker ranges on the market.
 From the original Charge right up to the Charge 3, JBL has continued to improve and refine the speaker to make is one of the best portable Bluetooth speakers on the market.
 The latest version is the JBL Charge 4 portable Bluetooth speaker.
 It’s only a smidgen larger and heavier than the Charge 3, however, there have been several feature changes all of which we discuss in this article.

 The first change is in the speaker driver design.
 Previous Charge models had dual full-range speaker drivers.
 The JBL Charge 4 features a single 2” x 3.5” full-range driver delivering 30W RMS of power, performing better than any preceding Charge speaker.
 There are two bass radiators at either end of the Charge 4 to improve low-end performance.
 I’ve noticed some reviewers online have expressed their disappointment because the speaker is no longer stereo.
-For true stereo separation, you need around 4 to 6 foot between the speakers so please ignore any suggestion that a single speaker in a portable Bluetooth speaker is less superior because it’s not “stereo”.
+For true stereo separation, you need around 4 to 6 feet between the speakers so please ignore any suggestion that a single speaker in a portable Bluetooth speaker is less superior because it’s not “stereo”.

 The new speaker design works really well, the bass response is on par with the JBL Charge 3 but the mid-range and high-frequency response from the Charge 4 far exceeds previous Charge speakers.
 For a small portable Bluetooth speaker, the Charge 4 delivers a surprising amount of clarity and frequency separation to deliver a quality listening experience.
 The Charge 4 is also powerful with enough sound to fill a small room easily.